MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/Manage-Hyper-V-integration-services.md

 1. Open Hyper-V Manager.

 2. Connect to the virtual machine.
-Right-click the virtual machine and click **Connect**.
+Right-click the virtual machine and select **Connect**.

-3. From the Action menu of Virtual Machine Connection, click **Insert Integration Services Setup Disk**.
+3. From the Action menu of Virtual Machine Connection, select **Insert Integration Services Setup Disk**.
 This action loads the setup disk in the virtual DVD drive.
 Depending on the guest operating system, you might need to start the installation manually from File Explorer.

 4. After the installation finishes, integration services are available for use.